How to Get Started

 Your best starting point would be to establish your actual financing capabilities for the project.
 I would suggest you get your credit scores, current liabilities and W-2's together and talk to one of our financial guides.
 They can establish the amount you qualify for on a full construction-to permanent loan which would allow you to purchase a lot and have the loan money in place to build the house.

 Once you have established your loan limits you can break that down to how much you can afford for the lot, the site development and the house itself.
-For example, lets say you have $180,000 to build the house excluding land costs.
+For example, lets say you have $250,000 to build the house excluding land costs and land development costs.

 Lot cost: $ 150,000